-Insert Flash Movies into PowerPoint 2007 - Using the Developer Tab
+Insert Flash Movies into PowerPoint 2010 for Windows - Using the Developer Tab

-Learn how to insert a Flash movie into a PowerPoint 2007 slide.
+Learn how to insert Flash movie into PowerPoint 2010, using Developer tab.

 Author: Geetesh Bajaj